istio/istio.io/content/docs/tasks/telemetry/export-logs-through-stackdriver.md

 ## Configuring Istio for exporting logs to various sinks

-Istio exports logs through logentry template configured for Mixer as [accesslog entry](https://github.com/istio/istio/blob/master/install/kubernetes/helm/istio/charts/mixer/templates/config.yaml#L134:9).
+Istio exports logs using the logentry template configured for Mixer as [accesslog entry](https://github.com/istio/istio/blob/master/install/kubernetes/helm/istio/charts/mixer/templates/config.yaml#L134:9).
-This specifies all the variables that would be available for analysis.
+This specifies all the variables that are available for analysis.
 It contains information like source service, destination service, auth metrics(coming..) among others.
 Following is a diagram of the pipeline: